RodenLuo/BWT-Aligner/README.md

   - [BWT-Aligner-in-Per: For Human genome](#bwt-aligner-in-per-for-human-genome)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# BWT-Aligner
-Perl implementation of Burrows-Wheeler Transform and the Alignment process, which is the core algorithm for Bowtie2 and BWA.

-This is the course project for Bioinformatics(BI3204 2015.03-2015.07) at [SUSTC](http://www.sustc.edu.cn/).

 ##Introduction to BWT and the alignment algorithms